Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs: Methodology

 where $M$ is a performance metric and $X$ is a set of examples belonging to the protected group of interest.
 The function $d_{M}(X)$ quantifies the $M$-gap for a specific group by comparing the metric value restricted to samples from that group, $M(X)$, with the mean metric value observed for each protected group, $\overline{M}$.
 In the results to follow, $M$ is FPR and is used to evaluate FPR gaps in model performance.
 Gaps for both Positive- and Negative-Sentiment FPR are measured.
 Mean gaps and 95\% confidence intervals (CIs) are calculated based on five runs.

-Negative-Sentiment FPR indicates the percentage of sentences labeled positive or neutral that are incorrectly classified as negative.
-An elevated Negative-Sentiment FPR gap indicates a potential lack of preference for a group, where such sentences are cast as negative at a higher rate.
-Alternatively, Positive-Sentiment FPR denotes the frequency with which negative or neutral sentences are incorrectly identified as positive.
-A Positive-Sentiment FPR gap greater than zero suggests a preference for a group, wherein negative or neutral sentences are construed as positive at a higher rate.
-In particular, an elevated Negative-Sentiment FPR gap coupled with a Positive-Sentiment FPR gap below zero implies that examples for a group are classified as negative and neutral at a higher rate compared with other groups, suggesting that the group is an unfavorable one for the LLM.
+Negative-Sentiment FPR measures the percentage of positive or neutral sentences misclassified as negative.
+An elevated Negative-Sentiment FPR gap suggests a potential lack of preference for a group, where such sentences are classified as negative more often.
+Conversely, Positive-Sentiment FPR denotes the rate at which negative or neutral sentences are misclassified as positive.
+A Positive-Sentiment FPR gap above zero suggests a preference for a group, where negative or neutral sentences are classified as positive more frequently.
+An elevated Negative-Sentiment FPR gap combined with a Positive-Sentiment FPR gap below zero indicates that a group’s examples are classified as negative or neutral more often than others, suggesting the group is viewed unfavorably by the LLM.

+When considering Negative- or Positive-Sentiment FPR, the interpretation of model errors is fairly straightforward, as discussed above.
+On the other hand, Neutral-Sentiment FPR is more convolved.
+Such errors correspond to neutral predictions for samples with either negative or positive labels.
+Errors are a mix of predictions viewing samples with negative labels more positively and those viewing samples with positive labels more negatively.
+This clouds interpretation of Neutral-Sentiment FPR gaps without further decomposition of the metric.
+As such, results are limited to Negative- and Positive-Sentiment FPR in this work.

+Note that when using FPR, the metric defined in Equation \ref{m_gap_definition} is a derivative of False Positive Equality Difference (FPED), a standard bias metric \citep{Dixon2018, czarnowska2021quantifying}.
+FPED is defined as $\sum \vert \text{FPR}(X) - \text{FPR}\vert$, where the sum is over all protected groups and FPR represents the FPR for all samples combined.
+To allow for more granular representation of performance differences across protected groups, three modifications to the FPED metric are present.
+First, differences are not summed across groups to retain group-specific differences.
+Second, the directionality of the difference is maintained by shedding the absolute value.
+Finally, because the number of samples for each protected group is not necessarily equal, mean FPR across groups is computed rather than the all-sample FPR.